Get on the Right TRAC

 - System to search and organize big data

 Students in the TRAC program will:

-- Have opportunities to own a business after TRAC completion
+- Have opportunities to start your own business after completion

-Students will also participate in workshops, the Three Minute Thesis Competition (3MT®), the Innovation Expo, the Governor’s Giant Vision Business Plan Competition, the SDBio Annual Summit and more.
+- Participate in workshops, the Three Minute Thesis Competition (3MT®), the Innovation Expo, the Governor’s Giant Vision Business Plan Competition, the SDBio Annual Summit and more